ECICC working group

 The Joint Research Centre (JRC) has launched the European Commission Initiative on Colorectal Cancer (ECICC) to develop evidence-based guidelines for prevention, screening and diagnosis of colorectal cancer, together with a quality assurance scheme covering the entire care pathway.
 To achieve these two objectives, the JRC, in collaboration with the Directorate General for Health and Food Safety (DG SANTE), will rely on the collaboration of the ECICC working group and the ECICC expert pool.

 Frequently asked questions

-May I still apply to become a member of the ECICC working group if I am representing an organisation, community, or entity with interest in the ECICC activities?
+May I still apply to the ECICC expert pool if I am representing an organisation, community, or entity with interest in the ECICC activities?

-What workload should I expect if appointed as a working group member?
+What workload should I expect if appointed as a member?

-The estimated workload as a working group member is between 2 and 3 meetings per month, each lasting from 1 to a maximum of 4 hours.
-To be also taken into consideration that monthly preparatory, as well as follow-up, activities will require on average one day time distributed along the month.
+The estimated workload as a working group member or subgroup expert is between 2-3 meetings per month, each lasting from 1 to a maximum of 4 hours.
+Also, monthly preparatory and follow-up activities will require on average half- to one-day time distributed along the month.